cgrosz/Minecraft-RandomLootdrop/README.md

 Plugins Required: Skript, skUniversal

 Works with GriefPrevention - The chest won't drop in claimed areas.
-World with Multiverse (or any other world plugin) - The chest will drop in the player's current world Change lines 124 and 125 to the area where the crate should drop
+Works with Multiverse (or any other world plugin) - The chest will drop in the player's current world Change lines 124 and 125 to the area where the crate should drop

 USAGE: